Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 * S/4HANA Fully-Activated Appliance from [SAP Cloud Appliance Library](https://cal.sap.com/) or
 * your own available in-house SAP system.

+> [!IMPORTANT]
-> **Note** - Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
+> Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
 So, you might need to adapt the mock server to your needs.
 During our testing at the time of release there were no discrepancies discovered.
 You may expose the mock server running locally for testing with the cloud services to the internet using [ngrok](https://ngrok.com/) or similar tools.

 [![GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=576207479) to hit the ground running with our tailored image and avoid installing anything on your local machine and continue with step 6.